MahnazHabibi/BreastCancer/Read_me.txt

 Version 1.0

-If you want to calculate the score values for each feature in the new dataset, please prepare your input file in the "Genes.mat" format in MATLAB.
+To calculate the score values for each feature in the new dataset, please prepare your input file in the "Genes.mat" format in MATLAB.

 For example, "All_Features=[x_ij]" represents the feature matrix where x_ij represents the j-th feature of the i-th sample.

-You can calculate feature matrix related topological and biological features for mutated genes using the following arguments in the MATLAB command line:
+You can calculate feature matrix related to topological and biological features for mutated genes use the following arguments in the MATLAB command line:

 load('Genes.mat')
 [All_Features]=Feature_Matrix(Gene);